Tips and Tricks for dealing with challenges

 • “Thanks for sharing that…”

+This scaffolding helps children develop emotional vocabulary and respectful ways of connecting with others.
 Finally, allowing opt-out options (like “you can just listen today”) ensures that children feel in control of how much they share, while still benefiting from hearing others.

 In: